 The WCLC welcomes all learners and we work hard to provide support to everyone.
 However, not everyone is eligible to be counted as our learners.
 If you are eligible, we can count you as a learner and report this to those who provide us with funding (i.e., the Ministry of Labour, Immigration, Training and Skills Development).
 This helps us to continue to get funding and stay open, which is why we will ask you screening questions when you are registering for programs.
-The first requirement is being a resident of the Wellington County, the second is being between the ages of 18 and retirement age, and the third is having one of the following:
+The first requirement is being a resident of the Wellington County, the second is being between the ages of 19 and 64 (some older adults can be considered), and the third is checking three of the following:

 Reading, Writing and Math Skills Tutoring

 Work on reading, writing, and math skills as needed by the Learner

 Adults over 18 needing their GED can write an assessment so that a learner plan can be created to ensure their learning needs are met.